 Most people have no serious or lasting side effects from a blood test.
 Rare complications include:

-Contact your doctor immediately if you experience any of these symptoms.
+Contact your doctor immediately if you have any of these symptoms.

-Abnormal test results can indicate a variety of problems—from disease to a simple muscle strain—because enzymes are present in every cell of your body.
-Your doctor will be able to determine a proper course of treatment based on your exact marker levels and the symptoms you are experiencing.
+Abnormal test results can indicate a variety of problems from disease to a simple muscle strain because enzymes are present in every cell of your body.
+Your doctor will be able to determine a proper course of treatment based on your exact enzyme marker levels and the symptoms you’re having.